Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Proof of the main results

-The convergence $\then$ is proven in \cite{vv} “in law with respect to vague topology for the counting measure of the point process” which coincides with the notion of convergence used in this paper as explained in Remark \ref{memetopologie}.
+For $x \in (-2,2)$ and any $\beta > 0$, we denote by $\sineb(x)$ the Sine-$\beta$ process of \cite{vv} rescaled to have intensity $\semicirc(x) = \frac{1}{2\pi}\sqrt{4-x^2}$.
+For any $\beta > 0$, we define $\PgNbeta$ as the push-forward of $\PNbeta$ (\LogU \ case, $V(x) = x^2$) by the map \eqref{noaveraging}.
+The following is a rephrasing\footnote{The convergence $\then$ is proven in \cite{vv} “in law with respect to vague topology for the counting measure of the point process”.
+As explained in Remark \ref{memetopologie}, this topology coincides with the one used here.} of \cite[Theorem1]{vv}: